 2. Property Layout

 After we have done a general assessment of your property, we take into consideration the layout.
 If your home is the corner property in a neighborhood, your lawn may be much bigger than your neighbors, and could have more sidewalk.
-When a lawn has a large sidewalk, this adds extra area that will need to be weed wacked.
-If your home has an abundance of trees or plants, these also form obstacles that will increase the amount of time necessary for weed wacking.
+When a lawn has a large sidewalk, this adds extra area that will need to be edged and trimmed.
+If your home has an abundance of trees or plants, these also form obstacles that will increase the amount of time necessary for trimming and edging.

 A common mistake landscapers make is not realistically considering the amount of time a property will take.
-While there is no charge to customers per hour for our lawn mowing service, other businesses might.
 As a Business Management and Entrepreneurial Studies Major, I have learned the importance of opportunity cost.
 Here is a perfect example of missed opportunity: If I decide a lawn looks like its the size of a typical $40 lawn, and neglect the potential time needed for extra weed wacking, it could take 30 minutes more than a regular $40 property.
 In this hypothetical, I’ve lost half an hour of revenue.
 Factoring in time during an assessment of your property is often a step that landscapers overlook.

 Are you interested in joining the Bolton Lawn Care family?
 Send us an email or give us a call today.
 By signing up for our weekly lawn service, we’ll give you the first cut FREE!